 When Alvin Ailey and a small group of African-American modern dancers first took the stage at the 92nd Street Y in 1958, it was groundbreaking and revolutionary.
 Revelations captured the agony and triumphs of the African American experiences.
 Now six decades later, his multi-cultural dance company is still charting a new course in its 60th season at City Center.

-JERMAINE TERRY (Washington, D.C.) began his dance training in Kissimmee at James Dance Center.
+JERMAINE TERRY (Washington, D.C.) began his dance training in Kissimmee, Florida, at James Dance Center.
 He graduated cum laude with a B.F.A. in dance performance from the University of South Florida, where he received scholarships for excellence in performance and choreography.
-Mr. Terry was a scholarship student at The Ailey School and a member of Ailey II, and he has performed with Buglisi Dance Theatre, Arch Dance, Dance Iquail, and Philadanco.
-In 2013, he revived the Distinguished Alumnus Award from USF for outstanding service to the arts.
+Mr. Terry was a scholarship student at The Ailey School and a member of Ailey II, and he has performed with Buglisi Dance Theatre, Arch Dance, Dance Iquail, and Philadanco and as a guest artist on the television show So You Think You Can Dance.
+In 2013 he received the Distinguished Alumnus Award from USF for outstanding service to the arts.
+He has made costumes for the Company, Ailey II, Philadanco, Jessica Lang Dance, and The Black Iris Project, to name a few.
+His evening wear has been in Essence online as well as shot by the late Bill Cunningham for the style section of The New York Times.
+Please follow Mr. Terry on Instagram @Jerms83.
 Mr. Terry joined the Company in 2010.